jasonoverby/walmartApi/README.md

 If the category used is "*all*", all products from this subset will be shown.

-The initial loading of products when you first start the server may take a couple of seconds, but once the product catalog has loaded, searching products or navigating directly to a route corresponding to a category should yield results immediately.
+The initial loading of products when you first start the server may take a couple of seconds, but once the product catalog has been loaded, searching products or navigating directly to a route corresponding to a category should yield results immediately.